portugueslab/flammkuchen/io.rst

 Compression
 -----------
-The way sparse matrices are stored in deepdish are identical to how they are represented in Numpy, meaning there is no conversion time and the storage is compact.
-The further minimize the disk space, deepdish offer several means of compressing the data (all thanks to the powerful PyTables backend).
+The way sparse matrices are stored in flammkuchen are identical to how they are represented in Numpy, meaning there is no conversion time and the storage is compact.
+The further minimize the disk space, flammkuchen offer several means of compressing the data (all thanks to the powerful PyTables backend).

 Here is a comparison on a large (100 billion elements) and sparse